freedomofpress/securedrop-docs/docs/admin/maintenance/backup_and_restore.rst

    and ``ssh mon uptime``.

 #.
 Once all *Admin Workstations* have been updated, securely wipe the files on
-   the LUKS-encrypted USB, by right-clicking them in the file manager and selecting **Wipe**.
+   the LUKS-encrypted USB flash drive, by right-clicking them in the file manager and selecting **Wipe**.
 Then, reformat the device using the **Disks** utility.